jkohhokj/hydejack-starter/projects.md

-# Technical Projects ⚙️

 1. Table Of Contents
 {:toc .large-only}

+# Technical Projects ⚙️

 ### Technical Analysis (July 2023 - present) 📈

-> Swing trading is a style of trading that attempts to capture short- to medium-term gains in a stock (or any financial instrument) over a period of a few days to several weeks.
+> Swing trading is a style of trading that attempts to capture short to medium-term gains in a stock (or any financial instrument) over a period of a few days to several weeks.
 Swing traders primarily use **technical analysis** to look for trading opportunities.

 I use stochastic analysis with various technical indicators to predict optimal entry and exit times to capture the nature, random market fluctuations.
 Then I test that strategy across various iterations of historical market data to find the optimal strategy.